fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 ├── tests/
 ```

 The [example application](https://github.com/fwojciec/serverless-project-example) is a service that performs mathematical operations.
-It's a pointless service, or rather its only point is to give me an excuse to talk about code structure, the code itself is not important.
-All shared code is located in the `layer/shared` folder while lambda handlers live in the `functions` folder.
-Tests are separated from application code in the `tests` folder, since we don't want them to be included during deployment.
+It's a pointless service, or rather its only point is to provide an excuse for me to talk about structuring the project.
+The shared code is located in the `layer/shared` folder, while the lambda handlers live in the `functions` folder.
+Tests have been separated from the application code in the `tests` folder - since we don't want them to be included with the deployed code.

 ### The problem and the solution

-When functions and the layer are deployed, handlers will be able to import the `shared` package from the global namespace.
+When functions and the layer are deployed, the function handlers will be able to import the `shared` package from the global namespace.
 This "magical" behavior is courtesy of the lambda layer machinery working behind the scenes.
-Things will work when deployed, that's great, but what about the local development environment?
-If you clone the example repository and open either of the handlers in your code editor you'll find the import statements referencing the `shared` module decorated with red squiggles.
-Module resolution is broken, since Python doesn't understand a codebase structured as described above.
-It seems that many projects end up accepting this state of affairs as the reality of building with lambdas - some really hacky workarounds for this very issue can be found, for example, in [official serverless project examples published by AWS](https://github.com/aws-samples/aws-serverless-shopping-cart/blob/b4b45d97544b840dc5852b39d92f20cf8ecae16b/backend/shopping-cart-service/tests/test_example.py#L4-L7).
+Things will work when deployed, that's great, but what about the local development experience?
+If you clone the example repository and open either of the handlers in your code editor you'll find the import statements referencing the `shared` module underlined in red.
+Module resolution is broken, since Python doesn't automatically understand a codebase structured as described above.
+It seems that many projects end up accepting this state of affairs as the fact of life when building with lambdas - some really hacky workarounds for this very issue can be found, for example, in [official serverless project examples published by AWS](https://github.com/aws-samples/aws-serverless-shopping-cart/blob/b4b45d97544b840dc5852b39d92f20cf8ecae16b/backend/shopping-cart-service/tests/test_example.py#L4-L7).
 We can do better!

-The proper "Pythonic" solution is to have the `shared` package installed in the development environment so that it can be imported in other parts of the project irrespective of the project directory structure.
+The proper "Pythonic" solution to the problem is to have the `shared` package installed in the development environment so that it can be imported in other parts of the project irrespective of the project's directory structure.
 Python, in fact, has a well established pattern for installing packages in "editable" mode to ease local development.
-We can leverage this feature to effectively create a simulated editable layer that can be developed along with the handlers.
+We can leverage this feature to effectively create an editable simulated layer that can be developed alongside the handlers.
 Yes, a little bit of initial setup is required, and we will always need to install the `shared` package locally as a prerequisite to doing development work and/or running the test suite, but the tradeoff is well worth it.

 ### Creating the internal package